 How to create a targeted network on LinkedIn

-To demonstrate how easy and rewarding targeted networking on LinkedIn can be, Christian Pielow of AESC outlines seven steps to get you started.
+To help you find a job with targeted networking on LinkedIn, consultant Christian Pielow outlines seven steps to get you started.

 A great way to build your network online is using LinkedIn, the rapidly expanding professional network.
 However, many executives are still not taking advantage of the powerful capabilities of LinkedIn.
 To demonstrate how easy and rewarding targeted networking on LinkedIn can be, we offer you a step-by-step guide to help you get started.
 Just remember to leave old fears of online (or offline) networking in the past, and always be open to helping others!

-4. Make contact.
 Next, reach out to target professionals in a friendly and professional way--comment on shared groups or connections and state you would like to add them to your network.
-If they are open to online networking and think your profile is interesting they will accept.
+If they are open to online networking and think your profile is interesting, they will accept.

-7. Take it offline.
 When you are in an executive job search, feel free to send brief targeted messages stating that you would like to know a little more about their organisation, location or specific market, relating questions to your experience.
 If they are open to networking, you will have a chance to gather information and perhaps hear about opportunities they know of.
-And do not be afraid to take it offline--mention you are visiting the area and offer to go for coffee.
+And do not be afraid to take it offline--mention you are visiting the area and offer to meet for coffee.

 Building your network online should be an ongoing process for all senior executives and, providing you are proactive with relationship building, new opportunities will soon come your way.
 Just remember not to stop networking and thereby lose touch with connections once you are employed.
 Your online network will increasingly serve as your safety net and first port of call during career transition, and you may need it sooner than you think.